-Below is a summary of our year on year operating performance which underpins our compensation program.
-Net debt excludes the impact of recapitalization transactions, letters of credit, CRA & IRS obligations, strategic asset acquisitions and disposals, equity raise, and potential asset backed loans.
+Below is a summary of the year-over-year operating performance which underpins the compensation program.
+Net debt excludes the impact of recapitalisation transactions, letters of credit, CRA & IRS obligations, strategic asset acquisitions and disposals, equity raise, and potential asset backed loans.
 Dividends per share are calculated as basic EPS divided by closing share price.